Reebu-A/rijo-john-portfolio/README.md

-# Rijo John - Portfolio Website
+# Rijo John Sankarathil - Portfolio Website (v2.0)

-A modern, responsive static website showcasing the portfolio of Prof. Rijo John - Educator, Travel Vlogger, Author, and Quiz Master.
+A modern, responsive static website showcasing the portfolio of **Prof. Rijo John Sankarathil** – traveller, vlogger, Malayalam author, Assistant Professor of English, quiz master, motivational speaker, orator, and Guinness World Record holder.

-## Features
+This repository currently hosts **version 2.0**, a complete redesign with a new theme, dark/light mode, updated content, and a new “Academic-Profile” page.

+## ✨ Highlights in v2.0

+- New unified visual theme matching all pages
+- Dark/light mode toggle with smooth transitions
+- Fully reviewed and updated content across:
+  - Home, About, Books, YouTube, Events, Map, Contact
+- New **Academic-Profile** page under the About section
+- Improved YouTube page layout and search
-- 🎨 Modern, responsive design
+- More responsive layouts and accessibility improvements

-- 📱 Mobile-first approach with excellent accessibility
-- 🗺️ Interactive travel map with Leaflet
+## 🗺️ Site Structure (v2.0)

+- `/` – Home
+- `/about.html` – About
+- `/academic-profile.html` – Academic Highlights (subpage of About)
+- `/books.html` – Books & Publications
-- 📺 YouTube integration
+- `/youtube.html` – YouTube videos
-- 📅 Events management with calendar integration
+- `/events.html` – Events & engagements
-- 📚 Books showcase with structured data
+- `/map.html` – Travel map
-- ✉️ Contact form with validation
+- `/contact.html` – Contact

 # Changelog

+### [v2.0] – 2025-12-09

+- Complete redesign of all pages
+- Dark/light theme support
+- Added Academic Highlights page
+- Updated events and new content across the site
+- Improved YouTube, books, and map sections

 ## [v1.1] - 2025-11-17
 ### Added